bcroner/getfactors/README.md

 This source code is not 100% debugged, as the nat_get_factors function returns erroneous results.
 But the core is debugged, consisting of the SAT solver and the addition and multiplication functions nat_add and nat_mul.
 The core is mature enough to reveal a performance issue when run, something I observed earlier but wasn't sure existed because it could have been due to other unresolved bugs.
 I've implemented a potential fix for this and I'll be testing it and filing for a provisional patent on it.
-I'll be publishing future bug fixes later on, but for right now, further bug fixes will remain private so I can sell the Get Factors app on the Windows Store for digital download.
+I'll be publishing future bug fixes later on, but for right now, further bug fixes will remain private so I can sell the Get Factors app on the Windows Store for digital download while waiting for my regular utility patents to come through (one for this project and one for an AGI project).